OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/llm_inference_certification.md

 - GuideLLM identifies the throughput that the inference can handle.
 - Once the throughput is identified, 10 additional runs are performed at a fixed requests-per-second rate (below the identified throughput) to determine stability and final results.

 As a result, the process generates an HTML report with all given information and produces an output with metrics.
+There are more parameters available within the benchmarking such as warmups*, number of steps, and seconds per step.
+These parameters are fixed but can be manually adapted if needed.

 There are more parameters available within the benchmarking such as warmups*, number of steps, and seconds per step.
 These parameters are fixed but can be manually adapted if needed.